canonical/k8s-dqlite/docs/configuration.md

 To gather insights on traces and metrics locally, run `docker-compose up` in the `./hack/otel` directory.
 This sets up the Otel collector, Jaeger, and Prometheus.
 Navigate to `http://localhost:16686` to view the traces in Jaeger and to `http://localhost:9090` to view the metrics in Prometheus.

+By default, k8s-dqlite uses the `127.0.0.1:4317` address to connect to a gRPC endpoint and export the OpenTelemetry data.
+Use ``--otel-listen`` to specify a different endpoint address.

+For testing purposes, k8s-dqlite also allows exporting OpenTelemetry traces and metrics to a directory that can be specified using the ``--otel-dir`` argument.

+OpenTelemetry trace spans can be filtered using the following arguments:

+* ``--otel-span-name-filter`` - use a regex to filter spans by name
+* ``--otel-span-min-duration-filter`` -- filter out spans below a given threshold interval

 ## Connection Pool Configuration